dotnet/docs-maui/docs/user-interface/pop-ups.md

 string result = await DisplayPromptAsync("Question 1", "What's your name?");
 ```

-The prompt is displayed and if the OK button is tapped, the entered response is returned as a `string`.
+This code displays the prompt and if the OK button is tapped, the entered response is returned as a `string`.
 If the Cancel button is tapped, `null` is returned:

 :::image type="content" source="media/pop-ups/simple-prompt.png" alt-text="Screenshot of a prompt.":::

 > [!NOTE]
 > On Android, prompts can be dismissed by tapping on the page outside the alert.
 On desktop platforms, prompts can be dismissed with the escape key.

-Action sheets can be dismissed on touch platforms, and Mac Catalyst, by tapping on the page outside the action sheet.
-On Windows, action sheets can be dismissed with the escape key and by clicking on the page outside the action sheet.

 The full argument list for the <xref:Microsoft.Maui.Controls.Page.DisplayPromptAsync%2A> method is: